|Riding Style||Alternative Freeride|

 Uneven Terrain: Pretty easy to weave in and out of uneven terrain.
 Very good in the bumps.

 Powder: There is so much directional float going on with the United Shapes Deep Reach.
-When you use the slam back inserts at a 22″ stance width you have 12″ back on board.
-That’s so much float…..soo much float.
+When you use the slam back inserts (need a full sized disc binding to do it) at a 22″ stance width you have 6″ back from center of board.
+That’s a pretty easy floating board.

 Jibbing: the flex would make it ok but I wasn’t going there.